jundalisay/superb/content/en/research/sarkar/english/chapter-19.md

-CHAPTER 19

-STRUCTURAL FORMULA:
+---
+heading: "Chapter 19"
-SUFFIX AND PREFIX
+title: "STRUCTURAL FORMULA: SUFFIX AND PREFIX"

-There are certain ideas which activize verbs, and there are also certain faculties which modify verbs.
-The first one is called the activating idea, and the second one is called the activated faculty.
-In the case of the first, the verb remains separate ( the verb is separate from the activating idea), and in the case of the second the verb is joined (the activated faculty is joined to the verb).1 Now the activating idea is called the prefix ("that which is fixed before" – pre means "before"), and the activated faculty is called the suffix ("that which is fixed afterwards").
+date: 2022-01-31
+author: "PR Sarkar"
+description: ""
+image: "/covers/grammar.png"
+icon: "/icons/sarkar.png"
+---

+"Activating ideas" activize verbs.
+- Here, the verb remains separate ( the verb is separate from the activating idea)

+The "activated faculty" modifies verbs.
+- Here, the verb is joined (the activated faculty is joined to the verb).1

+The activating idea is called the prefix ("that which is fixed before" – pre means "before").

+The activated faculty is called the suffix ("that which is fixed afterwards").

-In all the classical and organized languages of the world there is a universal system of creating new words with the help of prefix, root verb and suffix, sometimes with only the root verb and the suffix.
+In all the classical and organized languages of the world, there is a universal system of creating new words with the help of prefix, root verb and suffix, sometimes with only the root verb and the suffix.

-Suffix
+## Suffix

 The word suffix is derived sub + fix.
 Sub means "below" or "following" or "under":